dade92/side_channel_attack_suite/README.md

     4) Filter tool, used to filter raw traces and to generate an adaptive filter from a set of dpacalc traces (can demodulate the signal if necessary).

-    5) Trace aligner, used to align traces that could be not well aligned when acquired, and a splitter tool that, given a single trace made up of different AES computations, try to split into different traces, in which every trace correspond to an AES encryption.
+    5) Trace aligner tool, used to align traces that could be not well aligned when acquired, and a splitter tool that, given a single trace made up of different AES computations, try to split into different traces, in which every trace correspond to an AES encryption.